datastax/vault-plugin-secrets-datastax-astra/docs/index.md

-# DataStax Astra DB Plugin for Hashi Vault
+# DataStax Astra DB Plugin for HashiCorp Vault

 Welcome developers, security and database administrators, site reliability engineers, and operators.

-This open-source project, DataStax Astra DB Plugin for Hashi Vault, adds robust **token lifecycle management** features for Astra DB.
+This open-source project, DataStax Astra DB Plugin for HashiCorp Vault, adds robust **token lifecycle management** features for Astra DB.
 Due to the nature of the Astra DB object hierarchy, by default, API tokens are not associated with specific users and currently the tokens do not have metadata descriptions.

-As a result, without the plugin, it's easy to lose track of:
+Without the plugin, it's easy to lose track of:

 * Who created tokens
 * The purpose of each token